nleethochawalit/GLACiAR2-master/README.md

 - *min_sn:* Minimum (isophotal) signal to noise ratio in the detection band (or the first band listed in detection_band_combination) for a galaxy to be considered detected.
 All detected galaxies that are not blended will be run through dropout selection.
 So if you have S/N criteria in the dropout selection, make sure that this min_sn is safely smaller than those in the dropout selection. (default = 3.0)
 - *dropouts:* True or False.
 Boolean that indicates whether the user wants to run a dropout selection (default = False).
 - *droptype:* Type of dropout.
 See dropouts.py You can make your own!
-- *LF_shape:* Choices are 'flat', 'exp', 'linear', 'schechter_flat', and 'schechter'.
-For 'flat' and 'schechter_flat' option, n_galaxies galaxies will be created each iteration.
-For other options, n_galaxies galaxies will be created in the smallest bins per iteration.
-Use 'schecter' with caution because millions galaxies can be created.
-We recommend schecter_flat instead where the *n_iterations* magnitudes will be drawn from Schecter function within that magnitude bin but each bin is normalized to *n_galaxies* galaxies.
 - *extended_mag_bins_low:* Number of bins to be extended from min_mag.
 Type = int. (default = 1)
 - *extended_mag_bins_high:* Number of bins to be extended from min_mag.
 Type = int. (default = 1)
 - *lin_slope:* Will be used if LF_shape is 'linear'